kaumina/ansible-molecule/README.md

 ## Steps:

-1.Firstly, you have to clone the repository from BitBucket repo.
+1.Firstly, you have to clone the repository from GitHub repo.

 ```